 Don't forget that kids need to understand what a whole is too.

-Fourths is the next fraction we introduce.
+Fourths are the next fraction we introduce.
 I say fourths rather than quarters because using the name fourths initially builds the understanding that fourths are four even parts.
 Children do need to be introduced to the term quarter but understanding what fourths represent first is important.
 Once they understand how to partition a shape into four equal parts then introduce the term quarters.

 When we teach fractions we should not only focus on parts of a region.
 We also need to extend children's thinking to see that it is also parts of a collection.